ak487max/tictactoe-game/README.md

-tic tac toe game
+# tictactoe-game
-with javascript+html+css
+tic-tac-toe game made with Javascript + html + Css and contains some interactive features